π² Stay updated with reminders on: πΉ UTB United Third Bridge Inc. Facebook Page πΉ utbunitedthirdbridge.org

 With much gratitude,

 U.T.B.
-United Third Bridge, Inc. Board of Directors
+United Third Bridge, Inc. Board of Directors: Samuel D. Lopez, Samantha Lopez-Bickman, Edwin Santos, Margarita Chavez, and Ryan Crawford

 This is a FREE event for the community and the oldest Puerto Rican Day Parade in the State of Florida that typically attracts thousands of people.